Skip to main content

 A Deposit Return Scheme is a system where you pay a small deposit on top of the price of a drink.
 When finished, you return the drinks container to a collection point – like a supermarket or shop – and get the deposit back.
 It’s a simple but effective system that reduces littering, puts value on what’s commonly seen as ‘worthless’, and encourages people to pick up drinks litter that they find.

-Learn why we support the introduction of a Deposit Return Scheme
+Our support of a Deposit Return Scheme

 A crushed plastic bottle lies on the shoreline, with the ocean waves lapping in the distance